Generating Compact Tree Ensembles via Annealing

 \subsection{Overview of the FSA algorithm}

-We will use the Feature Selection with Annealing (FSA) algorithm \cite{barbu2017feature} to select the most relevant trees and update their weights.
+We will use the Feature Selection with Annealing (FSA) algorithm \cite{barbu2016feature} to select the most relevant trees and update their weights.

-FSA is an algorithm for simultaneous feature selection and model learning on the selected features, aimed at minimizing a differentiable loss function $L(\bbeta)$ with constraints on the number $k$ of non-zero coefficients:

-The FSA algorithm proceeds in a backward elimination manner, starting with $\bbeta=0$ and alternating one stochastic gradient update step with a step that removes some variables according to a {\em deterministic} schedule that specifies the number $M_e$ of variables that should be left after iteration $e$.
+FSA is an algorithm for simultaneous feature selection and model learning on the selected features, aimed at minimizing a differentiable loss function $L(\boldsymbol{\beta})$ with constraints on the number $k$ of non-zero coefficients: The FSA algorithm proceeds in a backward elimination manner, starting with $\boldsymbol{\beta}=0$ and alternating one stochastic gradient update step with a step that removes some variables according to a {\em deterministic} schedule that specifies the number $M_e$ of variables that should be left after iteration $e$.
 The FSA method is summarized in Algorithm \ref{alg:csfsa}.